alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-Now, it is time to build up a dictionary.
+Now, it is time to build a list of all the words that have appeared throughout the corpus along with two measurements.
+The number of times a particular word appeared in positive and negative comments.
+This list is called a dictionary.
+In the next step, we are going to create one.

 ``` r
 BuildFreqs <- function(corpus,y) {